hpccsystems-solutions-lab/tlh-oss-terraform-azurerm-aks/README.md

 ### Networking

-A VNet could be shared with non-AKS resources, however there **must** be a pair of dedicated public and private subnets and a unique route table for each AKS cluster.
-While it is technically possible to host multiple AKS cluster node pools in a subnet, this is not recommended.
+A VNet can contain multiple AKS clusters and be shared with non-AKS resources, however there **should** be a dedicated subnet and a unique route table for each AKS cluster.
+It is technically possible to host multiple AKS cluster node pools in a subnet, this is not recommended and may cause connectivity issues but can be achieved by passing in a unique non-overlapping CIDR block to each cluster via the `podnet_cidr_block` input variable.

 Subnet configuration, in particular sizing, will largely depend on the network plugin (CNI) used.
-See the [network model comparision](https://docs.microsoft.com/en-us/azure/aks/concepts-network#compare-network-models) for more information.
+See the [network model comparison](https://docs.microsoft.com/en-us/azure/aks/concepts-network#compare-network-models) for more information.

 If the [dns_servers](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/resources/virtual_network#dns_servers) attribute is set for the virtual network, the Azure DNS server "168.63.129.16" must be included in the list of values.